Lasso Meets Horseshoe : A Survey: Discussion

-We have discussed the theoretical optimality properties for both Lasso and horseshoe estimator.
-The optimality properties of Lasso are well-known and they depend on ``neighbourhood stability'' or ``irrepresentability'' condition and ``beta-min'' condition.
-Informally, these conditions guarantee against ill-posed design matrix and separability of signal and noise parameters.
-The horseshoe estimator enjoys Kullback--Leibler super-efficiency in true density recovery, near-minimaxity in estimation, and asymptotic Bayes optimality for multiple testing using the pseudo-inclusion probabilities as discussed in Section~\ref{sec:stat-prop}.
-The horseshoe priors are also good default priors for many-to-one functionals as shown in \citet{bhadra2015default}, but a thorough study of horseshoe prior for default Bayes problems is still an unexplored area.
+We have discussed the theoretical optimality properties for both Lasso and horseshoe estimators.
+The optimality properties of Lasso in regression are well-known and they depend on the `neighborhood stability' or `irrepresentability' condition \eqref{eq:irrep} and the `beta-min' condition.
+Similarly, adaptive posterior concentration for horseshoe depends on `excessive bias restriction', a condition analogous to the `beta-min' condition.
+Although horseshoe regression has not been studied to the same depth as penalized regression, it is expected that optimality will depend on conditions that guarantee against ill-posed design matrix and separability of signal and noise parameters.
+For the sequence model, the horseshoe posterior mean enjoys near-minimaxity in estimation, and the induced decision rule achieves asymptotic Bayes optimality for multiple testing as discussed in Section~\ref{sec:stat-prop}.

-This is still a fruitful area for future research.
-For example, the horseshoe prior and related classes can be approached with new computational strategies, such as proximal algorithms.
-One promising area involves observation distributions from the exponential family, and whether or not the optimality properties carry over to the non-Gaussian cases.
-Another interesting direction could include structured sparsity under the horseshoe prior, such as grouped variable selection and Gaussian graphical models.